 Annuities and Social Security?

-Annuities are a life insurance product and are the only financial product that can contractually solve for the longevity risk of outliving your money by providing an income stream you can never outlive.
+Annuities are life insurance products and are the only financial product that can contractually solve for the longevity risk of outliving your money by providing an income stream you can never outlive.
 Social Security also provides a lifetime income stream you can never outlive.
 So it would be logical to say that Social Security income payments are for all practical purposes an annuity.

-Get the Free Annuity Guide
+Educate Yourself – Get the Free Annuity Guide

 Download Your Free Annuity Guide